stevejefferson/trac2gitea/README.md

 If the `<user-map>` parameter is omitted, the conversion will proceed using the default mapping.

-The default mapping maps any Trac user onto a Gitea user which has any of the following:
+The default mapping maps a Trac user onto a Gitea user where the Gitea user has any of the following:
 * the same user name
 * the same "full" name
 * the same email address

 If no Gitea user with any of these characteristics can be found then the `<gitea-user>` provided on the command line will be used.

 ## Limitations